Vorticode/solarite/readme.md

 # Solarite

-Solarite is a small, fast, compilation-free JavaScript library for performing minimal DOM updates on web components when your data changes.
-It follows modern web standards and is easy to use with vanilla JavaScript.
+Solarite makes native web components fast to update, with no build step and no signals.
+You write plain JavaScript and call `render()` when your data changes; Solarite then patches only the DOM that actually changed.
+It's tiny (13KB min+gzip) and runs straight in the browser as a standard ES module.

 For documentation and examples, see the **[Official Solarite Page](https://vorticode.github.io/solarite/)**.

-Download [Solarite.js](https://vorticode.github.io/solarite/dist/Solarite.js) (117KB, 9KB min+gzip)
+Download [Solarite.js](https://vorticode.github.io/solarite/dist/Solarite.js) (156KB, 13KB min+gzip)

 Or: